fbpx

 About Mystic Seaport

 Mystic Seaport is the nation’s leading maritime museum.
-Founded in 1929, the Museum is home to four National Historic Landmark vessels, including the 1841 whaleship Charles W. Morgan, the oldest American commercial vessel still afloat.
-For more information, visit https://mysticseaport.wpengine.com/.
+Founded in 1929, the Museum is home to four National Historic Landmark vessels, including the 1841 whaleship Charles W. Morgan.
+The Museum is located one mile south of I-95 in Mystic, CT and is open daily from 9 a.m. to 5 p.m.
+For more information, please visit https://mysticseaport.wpengine.com/.

 Categories